-The TMEM120A or TACAN protein, of 343 aas and 7 TMSs.
-May function in adipogenesis (Batrakou et al. 2015).
+The TMEM120A or TACAN protein of 343 aas and 7 TMSs.
+It may function in adipogenesis (Batrakou et al. 2015).
 TACAN is reported to be a Ca2+-transporting ion channel involved in sensing mechanical pain.
 It is expressed in a subset of nociceptors in humans, and its heterologous

 expression increases mechanically evoked currents in cell lines.

 Purification and reconstitution of TACAN in synthetic lipids generates a